inoas/glacier/README.md

 ## Usage

-1. Run any one of these:
+1. Run any one of these, of which some are synonyms:
    - `gleam test --target erlang -- --glacier`
+   - `gleam test --target erl -- --glacier`
    - `gleam test --target javascript --runtime deno -- --glacier`
+   - `gleam test --target javascript --runtime nodejs -- --glacier`
-   - `gleam test --target javascript --runtime node -- --glacier`
+   - `gleam test --target js --runtime node -- --glacier`
 2. Save gleam module within your projects `src` or `test` gleam directory and watch associated tests to re-run.